Nov 29, 2015

 The patients who volunteer to test new clinical projects treatments for specific diseases (autism, diabetes, etc.) have their own individualized liability and risk forms depending on the condition we're working with.
 We use the Stanford University format for the disclosure of risk form as modified to our procedures (non-physically invasive, no drugs, etc.) The risk to the clients doing the work is relatively minimal, as we are applying (in most cases) techniques that we've worked out in other settings; and the clinic therapists are very highly trained, with advanced skills, and work directly with the research team.
 Empirically, after about 10 clients have been treated without any problems, we usually release the given process to the Institute clinics as a product.
 Usually after about 2 to 4 years of in-house experience with a process, we release it to our private practice certified therapists.

 Over time, we occasionally find that a process that had no problems during in-house testing can have a problem for some individuals when larger groups are tested.
-To address this, in 2006 we established an email group so that safety announcements could be made.
+To address this, in 2006 we established an email group so that safety announcements could be made to our trained therapists.
 Over the following years, we had three safety alerts issued for processes that were taught to therapist trainees.
 In 2012 we switched to an online forum format for safety announcements.
-If you are a past or present student of the ISPS, and are continuing to use the material you were taught, we highly recommend you stay signed up on the Institute's practitioner forum.
+Safety alerts are also published online on our website.

 If you are a graduate of our basic Whole-Hearted Healing® therapy or PeakStates® training, we highly recommend that you sign up for our practitioner-only support discussion forum.
 It gives us a way to send out any new safety alerts, let you know about updates in technique or process changes, receive new information, ask questions or share experiences, and will help increase your professional skills.
 (Note, this group is only for people who have taken our courses.)
 The public forum also contains current information and is searchable on the webpage.